Princess Diana Exhibition in Budapest

 There is a section of the exhibit concentrating on Diana’s charitable work.

 The final section includes the remarkable television footage following her death.
-Also included are the infamous handwritten text of Earl Spencer’s eulogy and the musical score and lyrics ofÂ “Candle in the Wind.”Filed under British Royals, Historical Royals
+Also included are the infamous handwritten text of Earl Spencer’s eulogy and the musical score and lyrics ofÂ “Candle in the Wind.”Filed under Historical Royals, The United Kingdom

 Tagged Diana Princess of Wales, Exhibition, Hungary.